erickmiller/seqplay/README.md

 Simple util to view full image sequences, like:  img.000.png  img.001.png  [...]  img.300.png

 Play any image sequence filetype ffplay supports.
 I.e. jpg png (check your build of ffplay)
 Supports relative paths.
-Pass in a directory path if it only contains an image sequence.
+Pass in a directory path if that folder only contains one sequence.
-Or just run `seqplay` with no args in the current directory it contains only a single sequence of images.
+Or just run `seqplay` with no args in the current directory if it contains only a single sequence of images.
-If there are multiple file types and image sequences in directory you can easily use wildcards as shown below.
+If there are multiple file types and image sequences in a directory you can easily use wildcards as shown below.
 ####Usage Example (in current dir):
 	seqplay
 ####Usage Example (in current dir):